Youngblood (comics): Animated series

 Despite the legal turmoil with Roustabout, Liefeld intended to push forward with a half-hour Youngblood animated series was planned for the 1995–96 season on Fox as part of an hour block with a proposed Cyberforce series.
 The series was being developed by Liefeld in conjunction with A-1 Studios who were carried over from the abandoned CBS and Roustabout iteration.
 According to Nick Dubois, creative director and co-founder of Roustabout, the series would take a lighthearted approach with tongue-in-cheek humor.
+Robert N. Skir and Marty Isenberg were enlisted to write both a pilot script and series bible.
 A clip was created but the series was never produced.
 The clip aired in commercials for Youngblood action figures.

 Fox and Liefeld had also considered a live-action show based around the character Badrock utilizing animatronic costumes.

 Video game

 A Youngblood video game, an isometric action game similar to Crusader: No Remorse but incorporating RPG elements such as experience points and character stats, was in development by Realtime Associates for the PlayStation and PC in 1997, with GT Interactive as the publisher.
 It was never released.